niall-turbitt/e2e-mlops/README.md

             1. Delete MLflow experiment if exists.
             1. Delete Feature Table if exists.
         1. Feature table creation task steps (`feature-table-creation`)
-            1. Creates new churn_features feature table in the Feature Store
+            1. Creates new churn_features feature table in the Feature Store.
+                - **NOTE:** `ibm_telco_churn.bronze_customers` is a table created from the following [dataset](https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset).
+This will not be automatically available in your Databricks workspace.
+The user will have to create this table (or update the `feature-table-creation` config to point at this dataset) in your own workspace.
         1. Model train task steps (`model-train`)
             1. Train initial “baseline” classifier (RandomForestClassifier - `max_depth=4`)
                 - **NOTE:** no changes to config need to be made at this point